 Over the past 20 years IST Seniors have consistently and easily exceeded IB world averages with respect to general pass rates (96% versus 79%) and average diploma points awarded (36/45 points versus 30/45).
-Over the past three years our students have averaged a 99% pass rate, with an average score of 37 points, including 5 perfect 45point diplomas amongst 77 students (i.e., 1 in 15 students versus the world average of 1 in 200!)

-IST results are clearly in line with leading schools world-
+Over the past ffiveour years our students have averaged a 99% pass rate, with an average score of 37 points, including 6 perfect 45point diplomas (i.e., 1 in 15 students versus the world average of 1 in 200!)
+IST results are clearly in line with leading schools world-wide, with IST currently ranked #67 out of 3000+ IB Diploma schools in the world, and #7 in China out of 159 schools.

-wide.